Fuli-Wang/LANDOne_Dingo/README.md

 2 (using the keyboard to control the robot), 3 (the robot will follow the nearest person in the field of view), 4 (approaching the target directly), 5 (approaching the target based on the camera's real-time feedback).

-Function 6 is needed to activate LIDAR:
+Function 6 is needed to activate LIDAR first, you need to open a new terminal:

     roslaunch velodyne_pointcloud VLP16_points.launch

-Function 7: the robot will move based on the SLAM and path planning algorithm's output.
+Function 7 (not recommended use): the robot will move based on the SLAM and path planning algorithm's output.
+This function is more focused on research, it needs to use SLAM to map the environment and use a path planning algorithm to generate the path, the robot will move based on the path.
+There some path planing algorithm is provided in /